If you want to try something new for breakfast, try out savory Thai rice porridge with pork dumplings!

 - Put each of the eggs in a separate heat-proof container like a tall mug.

 - Once the water is boiling, pour the boiling water over the eggs with a few inches of water above them.

 - Let the eggs sit for about 10-15 minutes, depending on how cooked you like your eggs.

-- Remove the egg from the water.
+- Remove the eggs from the water.

-- Ladle the rice porridge and pork meat balls into four bowls.
+- Ladle the rice porridge and pork meatballs into four bowls.

 If you want to make Thai rice porridge baby food, just leave out the toppings and egg.
 You can try to break up the pork dumpling and mix it in the porridge too, or leave it out.